rj285/MODULE_9/README.md

-This repo im going to use for my DSS course
+I'm going to use this for my DSS course